-If you have a history of kidney stones than avoid using spinach or Swiss chard and instead use a moderate amount of kale.
+\If you have a history of kidney stones or if you know you struggle with oxalate rich foods than avoid using spinach or Swiss chard and instead use a moderate amount of kale. \

-Meals: Protein Shake with organic coconut milk, fresh or frozen berries (no more than 1⁄2 cup per shake) and 2 scoops of grass-fed collagen protein or Super Digest Protein (if tolerable).
+Meals: Protein Shake with organic coconut milk, fresh or frozen berries (no more than 1⁄4 cup per shake) and 1 scoop of Bone Broth protein powder.